OpenTofu is now part of the Linux Foundation 🎉

 search for the repository

-Instead of creating a new repository, we can import and manage existing GitHub repositories with Terraform.
-For that, we will use the terraform import command.
+Instead of creating a new repository, we can import and manage existing GitHub repositories with Terraform using the terraform import command.

 To do this, either select an existing repository from the organization’s GitHub account, or create one for testing purposes.
 We have created a repository named “repo0099-existing” for the sake of this example.

-To import this repo under Terraform management, first, create the corresponding IaC configuration as shown below.
+To import this repository under Terraform management, create the corresponding IaC configuration as shown below.

 terraform import github_repository.existing_repo repo0099-existing